nus-cs2030s/2324-s2/docs/28-immutability.md

 c.getCenter().moveTo(1, 1); // assume mutable Point
 ```

 On the other hand, it is not even _necessary_ to use the `final` keyword to make an immutable class.
-We simply have to have a class that prevents any and all kinds of sharing by copying all the parameters before assigning them into the fields and copying all return value.
-Assume that all classes has a correctly implemented `clone()` method.
-Then the following `Circle` is immutable even with getter and no `final` keyword on the fields.
+We simply have to have a class that prevents any and all kinds of sharing by copying all the parameters before assigning them to the fields and copying all return values.
+Assume that all classes have a correctly implemented `clone()` method.
+Then the following `Circle` is immutable even with a getter and no `final` keyword on the fields.
 We still need the `final` keyword on the class to disallow inheritance.

 ```java
 final class Circle {